Tikam321/system-design/springBoot/interviwerEx1.md

 10. in which kubernates componentn we will store secretes (secrete component) llok for it
 11. what is the diff betrween waterfall and agile methodology.
 12. etcd
+13. what is mostly used collections from collections framework
+14.

 # questions 2 ->
 - what is qa gateways (in jenkins)